tangentecode/obsidian-notes/computer-science/docs/rust/executing-code.md

 ## Advanced

 - `cargo check`: to quickly check your project for errors

 - `cargo build` to compile it without running it.
+Output: `target/debug/`

--You will find the output in `target/debug/` for a normal debug build.
-Use `cargo build --release` to produce an optimized release build in `target/release/`.
+- `cargo build --release` to produce an optimized release build in `target/release/`.